-Alleghe, like San Vito, may not be one of the best ski resorts in Italy however it too is a lovely little town with a picturesque lake which, in winter, is very popular with ice skaters.
+Alleghe, like San Vito, may not be one of the best ski resorts in Italy, but it too is a lovely little town with a picturesque lake that, in the winter, is very popular with ice skaters.
 I am told that many of Italy’s top hockey players grew up in this area.

-Alleghe is part of the Comprensorio Sci Ski Civetta region which includes many other surrounding town, most famous of which is probably Selva di Cadore.
+Alleghe is part of the Comprensorio Sci Ski Civetta region, which includes many other surrounding towns, the most famous of which is probably Selva di Cadore.

-Ski slopes in the Ski Civetta are excellent too, with 45 runs in the near vicinity and 27 lifts of various types reaching up to around 2000 meters.
-Most of the runs are in the red or blue category making the resort better suited to intermediate or beginner level skiers.
+The ski slopes in the Ski Civetta are also excellent, with 45 runs nearby and 27 different types of lifts reaching up to around 2000 meters.
+Most of the runs are in the red or blue category, making the resort better suited to intermediate or beginner-level skiers.

 Although a little outside of Alleghe, about a kilometer or so, I would recommend the Hotel La Maison; a homely family run sort of place with large and spotlessly clean rooms.

-If you don’t like cross country skiing and you left your dog and sled at home then don’t worry Asiago offers a lot more, from downhill through to freestyle and even ice skating and ice hockey are possible and indeed popular here.
+If you don’t like cross-country skiing and you left your dog and sled at home, don’t worry; Asiago offers a lot more, from downhill through to freestyle, and even ice skating and ice hockey are possible and indeed popular here.
 One of Italy’s top ice hockey teams hails from the town.

-The ski season runs from early December and some of the most advanced snow-making machines in Italy ensure that their will always be great snow.
+The ski season begins in early December, and some of Italy's most advanced snow-making machines ensure that there is always plenty of snow.

-Runs of all types guarantee that whatever your level you will find something to match and in all categories the runs are varied and offer some of the most spectacular scenery in the Dolomites.
-In total there are 35 blue runs, 32 red and 15 black.
+Runs of all types guarantee that whatever your level, you will find something to match, and in all categories, the runs are varied and offer some of the most spectacular scenery in the Dolomites.
+In total, there are 35 blue runs, 32 red runs, and 15 black runs.

-Great value and breathtaking views is what you can expect from the family run La Baitina Hotel - my only choice in Asiago.
+Great value and breathtaking views is what you can expect from the Charme Hotel Villa Bonomo.
 Except for cow bells nothing much will disturb your peace and quiet.

 Recoaro Mille is easily reached from the famous spa town of Recoaro Terme with the result being you can easily combine your ski holiday with some stress release in the hot spas of Recoaro Terme .

-Recoaro Mille, at 1620 meters, is a spectacular ski resort and although there are not a great deal of runs you will find something to suit from blue all the way through to black.
+Recoaro Mille, at 1620 meters, is a spectacular ski resort, and although there aren't many runs, you'll find something to suit you from blue to black.

-If you are coming to the Veneto by plane then you will probably land at Verona, Venice Marco Polo or Treviso airports.
+If you are coming to the Veneto by plane, then you will probably land at the airports in Verona, Venice Marco Polo, or Treviso.
 All of the airports are close to top ski resorts.

-In my opinion the best way to travel to the resorts is by car.
-For more info on car hire though I would suggest you read our car hire guide .
+In my opinion, the best way to travel to the resorts is by car.
+However, for more information on car rental, I recommend reading our car rental guide.

-Prefer to use public transport?
-You can catch the train to Belluno from Verona and Venice although most trains will involve a change at Padua.
-From Belluno buses run to most of the ski resorts.
+Do you prefer to take public transportation?
+You can catch the train to Belluno from Verona and Venice, although most trains will involve a change at Padua.
+From Belluno, buses run to most of the ski resorts.

 If you have skied in Italy you no doubt have a great story to tell?
 Share it and help us in our quest to discover the best ski resorts in Italy!